IshanCoder2023/FinalAssessment/README.md

 ### Executing program

-1. Copy the code below
+1. Copy and paste code in remixIDE
-2. paste it in RemixIDE
-3. Compile it
+2. Compile it
-4. deploye it
+3. deploye it
-5. voila!
+4. voila!

 ```
 // SPDX-License-Identifier: MIT